ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

->- Go to the Azure Portal
+> - Go to the Azure Portal
->- Navigate to your fecth order Function App (`func-ftch-lab-[randomId]`).
+> - Navigate to your fecth order Function App (`func-ftch-lab-[randomid]`).
->- Clixk on the `FetchOrdes` function
+> - Click on the `FetchOrders` function
->- Click on `Get function URL`.
+> - Click on `Get function URL`.
 A side panel should open.
->- You can take any URL because for this lab, we disabled the key.
+> - As this is a Lab, you can take any of the 3 URLs that are proposed.

 ![Get function's URL](assets/lab2/getfunctionurl.png)